PhilMele/M2Project/readme.md

  This function checks if the hero has been given a name and an avatar has been selected.

- If it returns true, the game starts and `screenTwoGeneral()` is triggered. `.first-screen-div` is hidden and `.second-screen-div` is displayed.
+ If it returns `true`, the game starts and `screenTwoGeneral()` is triggered. `.first-screen-div` is hidden and `.second-screen-div` is displayed.

  Note: the display management of the transition between `.first-screen-div` and `.second-screen-div` is handled through  `updateScreen()`.

- If  `createHero()` returns false, the user will be prompted with a message displayed through `#name-alert` asking the user to enter the name of their hero before progressing.
+ If  `createHero()` returns `false`, the user will be prompted with a message displayed through `#name-alert` asking the user to enter the name of their hero before progressing.

  Note: the use of `required` attribute is not possible as the hero creation section is not a form and therefore html5 would not ask the user to populate the missing field.